 Automotive sensors fall into two categories: active and passive sensors.

 Active sensors send out energy in the form of a wave and look for objects based upon the information that comes back.
 One example is radar, which emits radio waves that are returned by reflective objects in the path of the beam.

 Passive sensors simply take in information from the environment without emitting a wave, such as a camera.

 Cameras are already commonplace on modern cars.
 Since 2018, all new vehicles in the US are required to fit reversing cameras as standard.
 Any car with a lane departure warning system (LDW) will use a front-facing camera to detect painted markings on the road.

 Autonomous vehicles are no different.
-Almost all development vehicles today feature some sort of visible light camera for detecting road markings – many feature multiple cameras for building a 360-degree view of the vehicle’s environment.
+Almost all development vehicles today feature some sort of visible light camera for detecting road markings – many feature multiple or panoramic cameras for building a 360-degree view of the vehicle’s environment.
 Cameras are very good at detecting and recognizing objects, so the image data they produce can be fed to AI-based algorithms for object classification.